bloomberg/chromium.bb/README.md

 After editing a file, only `ninja` needs to be rerun, not `gn`.
 If you have edited a `BUILD.gn` file, `ninja` will re-run `gn` for you.

+Unless you like to wait longer than necessary for builds to complete, run `autoninja` instead of `ninja`, which takes the same command-line arguments.
+This will automatically parallelize the build for your system, depending on number of processor cores, RAM, etc.

 For details on running `demo`, see its [README.md](demo/README.md).

 ## Building other targets